szeitlin/szeitlin-blog/content/posts/engineering/data-eng-is-real-eng.md

 > Software engineers use well-defined scientific principles and procedures to deliver an efficient and reliable software product.

-Ok, so we do that when we do data engineering.
+Ok, so data engineers definitely do that.
 But you could argue that the things we're building are not "a product".

 ## What's a software product?